Sævar Freyr Þráinsson is the CEO of Reykjavík Energy (OR)

-Under the CEO there are eight heads of specialised divisions, who work with all the units in the Group.
+Under the CEO there are six heads of specialised divisions, who work with all the units in the Group.

 Hólmfríður Sigurðardóttir, director of environmental affairs, is a biologist with a masters degree from the University of Iceland in 1983, another masters in soil mechanics from the University of Aarhus in Denmark and an MBA from the University of Reykjavik.
 Hólmfríður has a long track record in environmental issues and, among other things has worked for the National Planning Agency for a period of 12 years, mostly as the head of the environment division.
 She started working for Reykjavik Energy in 2007.

 Elín Smáradóttir, Reykjavík Energy’s lawyer, graduated in law from the University of Iceland in 1994 and qualified as District Court advocate in 1996.
 She worked for the National Planning Agency between 1994-2003 and later at the National Energy Authority until 2008 when she joined Reykjavik Energy.

 Aðalheiður Sigurðardóttir is the Director of the Project Management Office at Reykjavik Energy.
 She is a business administration graduate and has completed a master’s degree in project management (MPM) along with other related studies from Stanford Center for Professional Development.
 From 2011, she worked as project manager at Össur and led their project management office from 2016.
 For the last few years, Aðalheiður has also been a lecturer in project management studies at master’s level.